kadena-io/pact/docs/en/pact-reference.rst

 about ``fungible-v2``: modrefs can specify any defined interface and accept any module that implements said interface.

-The polymorphism offered by modrefs resembles Generics in Java or Traits in Rust, and should not be confused with more object-oriented polymorphism like that found with Java classes or Typescript types.
+The polymorphism offered by modrefs resembles generics in Java or traits in Rust, and should not be confused with more object-oriented polymorphism like that found with Java classes or TypeScript types.
 Modules cannot “extend” one another, they can only offer operations that match some interface specification, and interfaces themselves cannot extend some other interface.